FlushingBaseball/library-of-ptolemy/README.md

 # Inprogress (Maybe take a break from consuming this slop?)
 #### Assassinorum Kingmaker by Robert Rath (Narrated by Gareth Armstrong)

 #### Lord of Excess (Renegades) by Rich McCormick (Narrated by Richard Reed)
 A Chaos Warband of Emperor's Children end up coming into possesion of a rich Imperial World who hasn't seen contact with the empire in 30+ years.
 How can a bunch of of dopamine addicted Slannesh worshipers rule a planet?
 Find out.
 ##### Review
-Watching Chaos Marines destroying genestealers was a fantastic way to start the book, they may worship evil but they hate xenos even more.
+Watching Chaos Marines destroying genestealers was a fantastic way to start the book, it's a shame the book didn't manage to keep itself coherent.
+The author has alot of ideas which are good but then rushes to cram them all into a certain amount of pages and just fumbles the book in it's entirety.
+Important very fun things happen off screen and boring brick laying scenes from POV's you're not bought into happen on screen to push the story along.
+If this book was 100 more pages or broken into two it could of had a proper slennishy debauched attempt of reordering a society, the seeds of disquiet against the adored being sown, the breakdown of the warband etc. They could of showed and not told.
+**Performance**
+Richard Reed had a single good voice namely the gov, but on the whole it was a middling performance.
+**3/5**